bt5153msba/bt5153msba.github.io/index.md

 ## <font color='DarkOrange'>Announcement</font>

-> - *2020-04-02*: We will share a brief summary of our InClass Kaggle Competition next week.

 > - *2020-02-28*: ~~Melvin is going to share the details of our InClass Kaggle Competition on Mar-6.
 Good luck on your data science competition.~~

 > - *2020-02-08*: ~~Zhihao is going to lead KERAS TUTORIAL: HOW TO BUILD DEEP LEARNING MODELS and release the related homework after lecture on Feb-14.~~